Enailis/IA-Detection-Intrusion/final-report/Final_report.md

                    basic_auth=(LOGIN, PASSWORD))
 ```

+> _Note:_ Login and password are provided in `.env` file, that is not pushed on the repository (for security reasons
+> obviously).

 After that, we are able to discuss with the database.

-To talk a bit about the data them self, we use multiple `.xml` file that have been generated (from the packet files (
+To talk a bit about the data them self, we use multiple `.xml` file that have been generated (from the packet files
-pcap)) using IBM QRadar appliance.
+pcap) using IBM QRadar appliance.
 These files are composed of multiple flows, each one corresponding to a network connection.
 These flows are related to different protocols, and have different attributes.
 To give an example, a flow looks like this :